jaimejim/lecture/src/coapddos.md

    attacks can be prevented using a security mode other than NoSec, thus leaving only attacks on the security protocol.

+## Amplification

+As it is explained on RFC7252.[11.3](https://tools.ietf.org/html/rfc7252#section-11.3)

+CoAP servers generally reply to a request packet with a response packet.
+This response packet may be significantly larger than the request packet.
+An attacker might use CoAP nodes to turn a small attack packet into a larger attack packet, an approach known as amplification.
+There is therefore a danger that CoAP nodes could become implicated in denial-of-service (DoS) attacks by using the amplifying properties of the protocol: an attacker that is attempting to overload a victim but is limited in the amount of traffic it can generate can use amplification to generate a larger amount of traffic.

+This is particularly a problem in nodes that enable NoSec access, are accessible from an attacker, and can access potential victims (e.g., on the general Internet), as the UDP protocol provides no way to verify the source address given in the request packet.
+An attacker need only place the IP address of the victim in the source address of a suitable request packet to generate a larger packet directed at the victim.

+   As a mitigating factor, many constrained networks will only be able to generate a small amount of traffic, which may make CoAP nodes less attractive for this attack.
+However, the limited capacity of the constrained network makes the network itself a likely victim of an amplification attack.

+   Therefore, large amplification factors SHOULD NOT be provided in the response if the request is not authenticated.
+A CoAP server can reduce the amount of amplification it provides to an attacker by using slicing/blocking modes of CoAP [BLOCK] and offering large resource representations only in relatively small slices.
+For example, for a 1000-byte resource, a 10-byte request might result in an 80-byte response (with a 64-byte block) instead of a 1016-byte response, considerably reducing the amplification provided.

+   CoAP also supports the use of multicast IP addresses in requests, an important requirement for M2M.
+Multicast CoAP requests may be the source of accidental or deliberate DoS attacks, especially over constrained networks.
+This specification attempts to reduce the amplification effects of multicast requests by limiting when a response is returned.
+To limit the possibility of malicious use, CoAP servers SHOULD NOT accept multicast requests that can not be authenticated in some way, cryptographically or by some multicast boundary limiting the potential sources.
+If possible, a CoAP server SHOULD limit the support for multicast requests to the specific resources where the feature is required.

+   On some general-purpose operating systems providing a POSIX-style API [IEEE1003.1], it is not straightforward to find out whether a packet received was addressed to a multicast address.
+While many implementations will know whether they have joined a multicast group, this creates a problem for packets addressed to multicast addresses of the form FF0x::1, which are received by every IPv6 node.
+   Implementations SHOULD make use of modern APIs such as IPV6_RECVPKTINFO [RFC3542], if available, to make this determination.

 ## Avoid NoSec

 uct at the cheapest possible price point.
 It may be disconcerting to realise that the web camera you just installed has a security model that can be summarised with the phrase: “no security at all”, and its actually offering a view of your house to the entire Internet.
 It may be slightly more disconcerting to realise that your electronic wallet is on a device that is using a massive compilation of open source software of largely unknown origin, with a security model that is not completely understood, but appears to be susceptible to be coerced into being a “yes, take all you want”.